Aiglon Summer School. ’Nuff said.

 Hanging out with Giant Sequoias

-It turns out that Nipper von Wiesenberger has a ranch in Springville, California, just outside Sequoia National Forest.
+It turns out that Nipper von Wiesenberger has a ranch in Springville, Tulare County, California, just outside Sequoia National Forest.
 Who knew?
 Anyway, he’s offered to let some lucky bidder(s) stay there for a week to stand tall in the redwood forests, chill, and enjoy the spectacular scenery.
-Since Nipper is not in he hospitality business (that we know of) this item is reserved for Aiglon alumni only.
-More info soon.
+The cabin sleeps six, with three bedrooms and two bedrooms.
+Since Nipper is not in the hospitality business (that we know of) this item is reserved for Aiglon alumni only.
+Blackout dates: the first week in August.

 Golf at Beaverbrook